-Not all local authorities will provide all services.
+Not all councils will provide all services.

 - Regulatory and licensing responsibilities

 - Services for local businesses

 - Services for other organisations

 - Services for members of the public

 - Services for which the council is entitled to recover a fee, together with those fees

-- Information for visitors to the area, leisure information, events, museums, libraries and archive collections
+- Information for visitors to the area, leisure information, events, museum and archive collections

 - Leaflets, booklets and newsletters

 - Advice and guidance

 - Media releases

-We would expect to see, for example, details of the services:
+We would expect to see, for example, details of all the services provided by councils, for example such things as environmental health, building control, and waste collection, disposal and recycling.